a-sriel/project-3/devlog.md

 I put the logic for creating the index file into distinct functions.
 I converted each number to bigendian and inserted that into a buffer, which is then written to an ofstream.
 This should provide more consistent file writing throughout my entire project, minimizing errors in the idx files.

 I also added some error handling, to validate input and to check if a file exists, and also to check the magic number.
 I partially implemented the menu within main() (i.e. our program driver), and implemented the header logic.

+2025-12-10 9:13

+For this session, I need to implement the insertion and shift logic for the B-Tree.
+Once the nodes are inserted properly, I can also work on printing them / extracting them from a file.
+Now that I have shifted to arrays instead of vectors, making the adjustments within the tree is significantly easier.